Home

 another conference unless it has been approved by a sysop.

-3) Users are normally permitted to leave multi-conferencing turned on,
+3) Users may be permitted to leave multi-conferencing turned on,

 however if a station connected directly to you causes a problem,